Industrial Deposition of Wavelength-Shifting Films for Liquid Argon Photon Detection Systems: Conclusions

 \section{Conclusions}

-This work represents, to our knowledge, the first successful demonstration of industrial-scale physical vapor deposition of $p$-terphenyl coatings on multiple optical substrates, including borosilicate glass, quartz, and sapphire, with comprehensive surface characterization confirming that the films are smooth, uniform, and adherent, and meet the optical and mechanical quality requirements for photon detection systems in liquid argon time projection chambers such as DUNE Phase-II Far Detector.
+This work represents, to our knowledge, the first successful demonstration of industrial-scale physical vapor deposition of $p$-terphenyl coatings on multiple optical substrates, including borosilicate glass, quartz, and sapphire, with comprehensive surface characterization confirming that the films are smooth, uniform, and adherent, and meet the optical and geometric quality requirements demonstrated in this manufacturing and process study.
 The industrial process yields consistent 1--2\,\textmu m coatings with sub-10\% uniformity and has proven cost-effective and highly scalable; the demonstrated throughput indicates that the full 2000\,m$^2$ coating required for DUNE could be completed within approximately one year of production.

 Beyond demonstrating large-scale manufacturability, this work addresses a long-standing materials challenge: achieving uniform, adherent organic coatings on inorganic substrates.
 The success of the industrial deposition process shows that interface control through optimized plasma and ion treatments can effectively overcome adhesion and uniformity issues that have traditionally limited such systems.
 This capability validates the robustness of the present approach and opens the path to broader applications of organic scintillators and wavelength-shifting films in cryogenic detector environments.
-Ongoing work focuses on further improving surface uniformity to enable next-generation light-trapper geometries with enhanced photon-collection efficiency.
+Ongoing work focuses on further improving surface uniformity to enable next-generation light-trapping geometries with enhanced photon-collection efficiency.
+Future work will also include quantitative measurements of VUV photon conversion efficiency at 127\,nm and\,178 nm (relevant to Xe-doped LAr scenarios), which will connect the demonstrated film quality to detector-level light-yield requirements.

 \acknowledgments This work is supported by the Laboratory Directed Research and Development (LDRD) program at Brookhaven National Laboratory and by the U.S.\ Department of Energy, Office of Science, Office of High Energy Physics.
 The authors would also like to thank our industrial partner, LaserFiberOptics LLC for their dedicated collaboration and technical contributions.